The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 24/7 Wall Street names Cocke County “worst county”

-For Tennessee, the site’s criteria selected Cocke County, Sevier County’s neighbor located along the state line.
+For Tennessee, the site’s criteria selected Cocke County, located near Sevier County and Knoxville along the state line.

 Now, we know by giving them publicity, we’re getting sucked into their little game.
 In fact, we gave them a precious click (and a precious backlink – you’re welcome) to write this story.